philam2001/philam2001/README.md

 ### 🚧 What I'm Working On

-- ⚡ Building low-latency systems and trading infrastructure experiments
-- 🔧 FPGA + hardware acceleration projects
+- ⚡ Building a Low-Latency Quant Trading System with @thiagoamin [See More](https://github.com/thiagoamin/tradingsystem)

 <h3 align="left"> 🧰 Languages and Tools:</h3>